yingweiwo

 Pharmacodynamics

-Desloratadine is a long-acting second-generation H1-receptor antagonist which has a selective and peripheral H1-antagonist action.
-Histamine is a chemical that causes many of the signs that are part of allergic reactions, such as the swelling of tissues.
-Histamine is released from histamine-storing cells (mast cells) and attaches to other cells that have receptors for histamine.
-The attachment of the histamine to the receptors causes the cell to be "activated," releasing other chemicals which produce the effects that we associate with allergies.
-Desloratadine blocks one type of receptor for histamine (the H1 receptor) and thus prevents activation of cells by histamine.
-Unlike most other antihistamines, Desloratadine does not enter the brain from the blood and, therefore, does not cause drowsiness.
+Desloratadine is a long-acting second-generation H1 receptor antagonist with selective peripheral H1 receptor antagonism.
+Histamine is a chemical substance that can cause many symptoms of allergic reactions, such as tissue swelling.
+Histamine is released from cells that store histamine (mast cells) and attaches to other cells that have histamine receptors.
+Histamine binds to its receptors, activating cells and releasing other chemicals, resulting in what we commonly call an allergic reaction.
+Desloratadine blocks a histamine receptor (H1 receptor), thus preventing histamine from activating cells.
+Unlike most other antihistamines, desloratadine does not enter the brain via the bloodstream and therefore does not cause drowsiness.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.